Biometric factors allow for secure authentication on the Android platform.

 and have a strong rating in order to participate in the

 Accept Rate (IAR) and Spoof

 Accept Rate (SAR).

-BiometricPrompt.
-For more details, see Measuring Biometric
+For more details on biometric security specifications, see Measuring Biometric Unlock Security.

 this class, update them to use

 To ensure that users and developers have a seamless biometric experience,